Triathlon in Ohio

 • If the water temperature is 84 degrees or above, participants may NOT wear wetsuits.

-Expected water temperatures will be posted via our Twitter feed page 12-24 hrs before each event.
-Average water temperature for Maumee Bay reservoir has been an average of 75 degrees.
+Expected water temperatures will be posted via our Twitter feed page 12-24 hrs.’ before each event.
+Average water temperature for Maumee Bay Inland Lake has been 77 degrees in August.

 Maumee Bay State Park’s landscape is a unique environment created by the convergence of the land and Lake Erie.
 A resort lodge, cabins, and golf course are nestled among scenic meadows, wet woods, and lush marshes.
 More than 300 bird species have been observed here.
 Families will enjoy the campground, inland lake, nature center, accessible boardwalk trail, and the Storybook Trail.